 According to the CDC, children and youth are among those most likely to sustain a brain injury, with 511,000 American children under age 14 sustaining a traumatic brain injury (TBI) each year.
 In fact, acquired brain injury is currently the leading cause of death and disability among children and young adults in the United States.

-BIAC is also in the process of developing Protect Your Brain toolkits for schools, youth groups, parents, and anyone else interested in promoting brain injury prevention.
+BIAC has also developed Protect Your Brain toolkits for schools, youth groups, parents, and anyone else interested in promoting brain injury prevention.

 Protect Your Brain: Preschool

 A preschool prevention program using a variety of games and songs to teach children about their brain and proper safety behaviors.